 Choose an electric lease today and experience the future of eco-friendly driving.

 With an EV lease, you are responsible to provide the facilities to charge your car.
 Not all electric vehicles that are available for an EV lease, come with home charging stations free of charge.
 All electric vehicles do come with some type of charging cable but this may be either the three-pin charging cable or the type 2 charging cable so you will need to make note of what is required when you lease an electric vehicle.

 Most commuters drive less than 30 miles to work and most EVs nowadays have real ranges of more than 200 miles.
-But it is vital that you ensure the range of your chosen vehicle covers the range of your daily commute.
+But you must ensure the range of your chosen vehicle covers the range of your daily commute.
 Follow this link to Zapmap.com (https://www.zap-map.com/live/) which gives you the locations of all charging stations in the UK.
-This can help you plan your enroute charging if you ever need to take a trip that exceeds your EVs range.
+This can help you plan your route charging if you ever need to take a trip that exceeds your EVs range.

 If you want to learn more about electric cars, check out our electric car guide!

 Need to know where to charge?
-Check out our map to the electric car stations throughout the UK so you can plan your journeys ahead of time.
+Check out our map of the electric car stations throughout the UK so you can plan your journeys ahead of time.

 Your electric car range can be altered by number of factors, including external temperature, operating the heating or cooling systems and the speed at which you are driving.

 For long-lasting hot and cold temperatures, your electric range is affected because more energy is required to keep the battery at an optimum running temperature.